Frequently Asked Questions

 From the fourth time on, the system assumes that you are perfectly aware of what you want to do and will allow you to take off even if the battery is low with the risk of damaging it irreparably.

-When this happen, the Event n°112, “Min V to go recognized” is recorded in the Events log.
+When this happens, the Event n°112, “Min V to go recognized” is recorded in the Events log.

 When the function is unlocked by lowering and raising the throttle repeatedly, event n°70 “Min V to go skipped” is recorded in the Events Log.